gabesullice/vimsert/README.md

 ###Overview
 Vimsert is a simple, open-source Chrome extension that allows you to open up a code editor for any textarea.
-It is based on the Ace editor and has its vim keybindings enabled.
+It is based on the [Ace editor][ace_editor] and has its vim keybindings enabled.

 ###Installation
 From your chrome browser, [click here][vimsert_plugin] and 'add to chrome'.